CryptoBreach/cryptobreach.github.io/index.md

 I'm going to teach you how to not only read shellcode, but create your own as well.

+## Prerequisites

+- Basic understanding of registers
+- Basic understanding of stack and memory
+- An interest in the subject

 ## Approach

 There are dozens of approaches you could take to create shellcode, but before we create it, we first need to need to understand how it works.
-To understand better understand what's happening, we're going to reverse enginner and analyze it.
+To better understand what's happening, we're going to reverse enginner and analyze it.

 ```markdown
 root@ubuntu:/mnt/hgfs/assembly/exam/1-Assignment/working/4-testShellcode# msfvenom --arch x86 --platform linux --payload linux/x86/shell_bind_tcp R | ndisasm -u -